Hubble image of a young stellar object disk around a star, spanning 64 billion kilometres.

 Crowdsourcing, scientists are increasingly finding, is an efficient means of conducting busywork.
-Whether it's sequencing genomes, designing RNA, deciphering HIV proteins, or cataloguing galaxies, the old axiom proves true: many hands do indeed make light work.
+Whether its designing RNA, deciphering HIV proteins or , the old axiom proves true: many hands do indeed make light work.,

 NASA has just launched a new project that will bring the power of crowdsourcing to finding embryonic planetary systems tucked away in the data collected by the Wide-field Infrared Survey Explorer (WISE) mission.

-Using a tool called Disk Detective, launched via Zooniverse, anyone can look at images taken by the WISE telescope and catalog "disks."
-What the researchers are looking for is dust-rich discs of debris -- places where planets are born.
+Using a tool called Disk Detective, launched via Zooniverse, anyone can look at images taken by the WISE telescope and catalogue disks.
+What the researchers are looking for is dust-rich disks — places where planets are born.

-"Planets form and grow within disks of gas, dust, and icy grains that surround young stars, but many details about the process still elude us," said NASA Goddard Space Flight Center astrophysicist Marc Kuchner in a statement.
-Kuchner was involved in arranging the collaboration with Zooniverse.
+"Planets form and grow within disks of gas, dust and icy grains that surround young stars, but many details about the process still elude us," said NASA Goddard Space Flight Centre astrophysicist Marc Kuchner.
 "We need more examples of planet-forming habitats to better understand how planets grow and mature."

 WISE was launched in December 2009 to perform an astronomical survey of the entire sky in infrared and, during its 10-month mission, captured 1.5 million images.
-Dust discs appear as round, bright patches in the infrared spectrum as they absorb the light of their stars and radiate it as heat.
+Dust disks appear as round, bright patches in the infrared spectrum as they absorb the light of their stars and re-radiate it as heat.

-"Through Disk Detective, volunteers will help the astronomical community discover new planetary nurseries that will become future targets for NASA's Hubble Space Telescope and its successor, the James Webb Space Telescope," said James Garvin, chief scientist for NASA Goddard's Sciences and Exploration Directorate.
+"Through Disk Detective, volunteers will help the astronomical community discover new planetary nurseries that will become future targets for NASA's Hubble Space Telescope and its successor, the James Webb Space Telescope," said chief scientist for NASA Goddard's Sciences and Exploration Directorate James Garvin.